 So, the dropshipper acts as a middleman.
 They manage the sales and marketing, while the supplier handles the product, storage, packaging, and shipping.
 The profit comes from the difference between the price the customer pays the retailer and the price the retailer pays the supplier.

-This model is particularly appealing in the e-commerce and retail industry because it drastically reduces the financial and logistical barriers to entry, making it an ideal choice for entrepreneurs in Singapore and across Southeast Asia who are keen on starting a business with minimal upfront investment.
+This model is particularly appealing in the e-commerce and retail industries because it drastically reduces the financial and logistical barriers to entry, making it an ideal choice for entrepreneurs in Singapore and across Southeast Asia who are keen to start a business with minimal upfront investment.

 As of 2026, dropshipping remains an ideal business method.
 According to Grand View Research, the Asia Pacific dropshipping industry is set for massive growth, with a projected 24.5% CAGR through 2030.
 This surge is powered by a regional e-commerce boom, driven by record-high smartphone use and the rapid adoption of digital payments.